GDanyi96/pmhc_minibinder_pipeline/README.md

 # pMHC-I Minibinder Design Pipeline

-A reproducible, end-to-end pipeline for de novo minibinder design against peptide-MHC class I complexes, with a peptide-resolved interface metric that measures whether a design reads the disease-defining peptide or only the conserved MHC framework.
-Mirrors the platform from Johansen et al.
+A reproducible de novo minibinder design against peptide-MHC class I complexes, with a peptide-resolved interface metric that measures whether a design reads the disease-defining peptide or only the conserved MHC framework.
-(Science 2025, Hadrup/Jenkins lab) and the Baker lab co-submission (Liu et al., Science 2025).

 **Target:** WT1 RMFPNAPYL / HLA-A\*02:01, a cancer-testis antigen with broad clinical interest for AML and solid tumors.
 Same target as the Baker lab paper,